Airtel Africa sells $200M mobile money business stake to TPG’s Rise Fund – TechCrunch

 AMC BV says the holding company will use the investment to reduce its debt and invest in network and sales infrastructure in the respective operating countries.
 The deal will close in two tranches — $150 million invested at first close, with $50 million to be invested at second close.

-Following the deal’s completion, Airtel Africa will still hold a majority stake in the business and is exploring the opportunity to take the business public within the next four years.
+Following the deal’s completion, Airtel Africa will still hold a majority stake in the business and is also exploring the opportunity to take the business public within the next four years.

 “Our markets afford the substantial market potential for mobile money services to meet the needs of the tens of millions of customers in Africa who have little or no access to banking and financial services, and this demand is driving growth,” Airtel Africa CEO Raghunath Mandava said.
 “With today’s announcement, we are pleased to welcome The Rise Fund as an investor in our mobile money business and as a partner to help us realise the full potential from the substantial opportunity to bank the unbanked across Africa.”